About

 Ecoliteracy

 We create a culture of sustainability, extending the principles of social and emotional intelligence to include knowledge of and empathy for all living systems.
 We embed these principles in our curriculum.
-Students develop awareness of and concern for the natural world through our Connections program, the 9th grade Humanities curriculum that revolves around how geography shapes culture, environmentally-oriented classes such as Literature of the Environmental Movement and Environmental Science, Exploratory courses revolving around food and the garden, our Student Sustainability Leadership group, and our Intersession and Outings options.
+Students develop awareness of and concern for the natural world through our 9th grade Humanities curriculum that revolves around how geography shapes culture, environmentally-oriented classes such as California Natural History and AS Civic Action, Exploratory courses revolving around sustainable practices, our Student Sustainability Leaders co-curricular group, and our Intersession options.
 Students also learn how to evaluate issues and design solutions, whether through scientific and design principles or activism and advocacy.

 Our Built Environment